 What Research Tells Us About Supporting Our Students

 One of the things we hear over and over is that we need to be using evidence-based practices in intervention.
-Using evidence-based intervention is critical to student success.
-You can’t use that resource because it’s not evidence-based.
+We are told that using evidence-based intervention is critical to student success.
+I am suer that you have heard not to use resources that aren’t evidence based.

 But what does that even mean?

 What is required for literacy intervention to be considered evidence-based?

 Well, a few things - 3 to be exact.

 1 - The intervention should be based on scientific research